HenryOwenz/polycrypt-rs/README.md

    cargo build --release
    ```

+## Usage

+### Using the Makefile

+The project includes a Makefile that simplifies common tasks.
+Here are some useful commands:

+- `make build`: Build the project in release mode
+- `make debug`: Build the project in debug mode
+- `make test`: Run Rust tests
+- `make go-test`: Run Go tests
+- `make py-test`: Run Python tests
+- `make test-all`: Run all tests (Rust, Go, and Python)
+- `make go-run`: Run the Go example
+- `make py-run`: Run the Python example
+- `make clean`: Clean the project
+- `make doc`: Generate documentation

+To use these commands, simply run `make <command>` in the project root directory.

+### Examples

+The `examples` directory contains sample code for using polycrypt-rs with Go and Python:

+- `examples/go_example.go`: Demonstrates usage of the library in Go
+- `examples/python_example.py`: Demonstrates usage of the library in Python

+To run the examples:

+1. For Go: `make go-run`
+2. For Python: `make py-run`

+### Tests

+The project includes tests for Rust, Go, and Python implementations:

+- Rust tests: Located in `src` and `tests` directories
+- Go tests: Located in `examples/go_example_test.go`
+- Python tests: Located in `examples/python_example_test.py`

+To run the tests:

+1. For Rust: `make test`
+2. For Go: `make go-test`
+3. For Python: `make py-test`
+4. For all tests: `make test-all`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.